 - Sunglasses and optional hat

 - Windbreaker or rain jacket in case it’s a little chilly on the summit, or in case of unexpected bad weather.
 (Looking for a new rain jacket?
 Here are my 3 favorites compared.)

-- Bug repellent, optional, but depending on time of year and day there can be mosquitoes in the lower half.
+- Bug repellent, optional, but depending on time of year there can be mosquitoes in the lower half.

 - Hiking poles, optional, might be helpful on rocky sections for those with unsure footing (read more: how to choose and use hiking poles)